MV Reine Mathilde: History

 She was subsequently chartered by British Channel Island Ferries (BCIF) in which Brittany Ferries held a large share.
-In 1992, she took up service between Poole and the Channel Islands under a Bahamas registration and renamed MS Beauport.
-By the end of 1993, BCIF was experiencing financial difficulties due to competition from Condor Ferries and MS Beauport was returned to its owner, her passenger ship role with BCIF being taken by the MS Havelet.
+In 1992, she took up service between Poole and the Channel Islands under a Bahamas registration and renamed Beauport.
+By the end of 1993, BCIF was experiencing financial difficulties due to competition from Condor Ferries and Beauport was returned to its owner, her passenger ship role with BCIF being taken by the Havelet.

-MS Beauport was laid up in Southampton until mid-1994 when she was chartered to the Stern Maritime Line for its Bari - Çeşme route.
+Beauport was laid up in Southampton until mid-1994 when she was chartered to the Stern Maritime Line for its Bari - Çeşme route.
 After this, the ship was laid up again in 1994 but quickly found work with a Greek shipping company between Brindisi, Igoumenitsa and Patras, after which she continued on the Mediterranean regularly sailing to Morocco for Comanav.
-Between work with Comanav, the MS Beauport was chartered to the Private Media Group and carried the marketing name of Private Lady.
+Between work with Comanav, the Beauport was chartered to the Private Media Group and carried the marketing name of Private Lady.

-In 2000, MS Beauport moved to Sancak Lines for service between Brindisi and Çeşme.
+In 2000, Beauport moved to Sancak Lines for service between Brindisi and Çeşme.
 Later that year she was chartered to the Government of Trinidad and Tobago.
 In 2005, she was sent to India and was scrapped on a beach at Alang.